 Pages are where you'll spend most of your time editing your site.
 You can add and style elements on pages to build out your webpage.
 There are a few unique things about the page editor which will be covered in this article.

-The Toolbar in the Page editor contains a link to the Worksheet, currently opened sheets, and then a set of actions including (from right to left)
+The Toolbar in the Page editor contains a link to the Worksheet, currently opened sheets, and then a set of actions including:

 - Link to your Profile